Corn tortillas can make or break your quesadillas, tacos, or enchiladas. Discover how to heat your corn tortillas perfectly every time.

 Then place the foil with the tortillas in it for about 15 to 20 minutes.
 This should be enough time to heat them through and through.
 You can open the foil up and check on them after this time.
 If they are not as hot as you want them to be, then you can put them back in the oven.
 The foil also helps keep them from drying out.

-The stovetop is another common method for reheating tortillas.
-For this method, you will need a stove and a cast iron or stainless steel skillet.
+You will need a stove and a cast iron skillet or stainless steel frying pan.
 You will not be using any oil, so you have to make sure that you don’t run the risk of the tortillas sticking to the bottom of the pan as it heats up.

 Switch the stove on medium to low heat.
 Slap the tortillas in the pan without using any oil.
 Heat them individually, making sure to turn them after every 30 seconds.
 This should be about enough time on each side.
 Turn the tortillas over and make sure that they get heated on both sides.